engrmostafijur/responsive-twitter-widget/README.txt

 Responsive twitter widget will be shown very smoothly.
 It is very easy to setup .
 We can go to widget and drag drop .

 == Description ==
+The plugin help us collecting the feeds from the www.twitter.com.
+It is better way to collect feeds to your account .
 * Easy to configure responsive twitter widget .
 * Go to Wordpress Dashboard Widget -> Drag drop responsive-twitter-widget Settings
 * Go to www.twitter.com and login here.